 Skeeter was also called Michael Pilarski, the original permaculture teacher in upper Washington State.
 I was delighted to read about his latest endeavour, the Global Earth Repair Conference in Port Townsend, WA, in May 2019.
 Since then, they have created a foundation to continue getting his message out to the people, which remains the same as ever - we need to get back in touch with our true nature and connect with Mother Gaia to help our inner-self be more at the moment.
-Skeeter's worldly influence runs deeper than he can imagine; just knowing his good work confirms how much we each influence one another with our cocreation connections.
+Skeeter's worldly influence runs deeper than he can imagine; just knowing his good work confirms how much we each influence one another with our co-creation connections.
 I appreciate that he is still hosting events, communicating and co-creating with the nature spirits, devas and fairy realms.
 Every summer, thousands of people gather in open fields listening to world-renowned speakers and connecting with like-minded.
 Please check out www.fairycongress.com or globalearthrepairfoundation.org.

-Now I really feel the need to let the Retreat Center go, but Richard wanted to sell it to vegetarians with spiritual ideals so his legacy of not killing animals for food would continue; thus, we did not list with a realtor.
+Now I am really feeling the need to let the Retreat Center go but Richard wanted to sell it to vegetarians with spiritual ideals so his legacy of not killing animals for food would continue; thus we did not list with a realtor.
 A few people responded to the ad in Issues, but none had the money or skills.
-Others wanted community but had little money or the training it would take to succeed.
-I learned much about patience as I studied the stars to determine the completion date.
+People want community, it takes lots of training for it to succeed.
+I learned much about patience while studying the stars to determine the completion date.

-In 2018 Richard was labelled with Parkinson's, so he asked the renters to move out of his house in Kaslo, giving them time to relocate, and they found the perfect place across the back alley while we flew to Mexico for a vacation.
+In 2018 Richard was labelled with Parkinson's, so he asked the renters to move out of his house in Kaslo, giving them time to relocate and they found the perfect place across the back alley while we flew to Mexico for a vacation.
 Since I no longer had to prepare a Festival program or create another magazine, I typed the outline of this book for my inner urges were getting stronger.
 It was time to share the angel messages and inspire others to trust their inner voice.
 While researching my ancestors, I realized I would like to know more about their values and how life happened for them; I just wasn't interested when I was young.
-Some day my children and grandkids may want to know their family legacy and will find this book fascinating.
+Some day my children and grandkids may want to know their family legacy and find this book interesting.

 I started moving stuff into Kaslo in 2019, Covid had hit hard and the government was doing its best to shut down most businesses.
 I am okay with whatever happens for I know these 40-year cycles of boom and bust separate the wheat from the chaff.
-But is it really for our own good?
+But was it really for our own good?
 These planetary movements repeat so people have experiences as we grow past humanity's adolescent stage.
-Minke brought her usual group for a month, minus her international students, so at least we paid taxes and utilities.
-In 2020 we had a few people come for the two-week seclusion for vegetarians travelling from overseas.
+Minke brought her usual group for a month, minus her international students, so at least we could pay taxes and utilities.
+In 2020 a few people come for the two-week seclusion; vegetarians travelling from overseas.
 I used my time to expand the lower garden and modify the upper one, transplanting raspberries to a sunnier location.
 Two strong young men moved boulders out of the garden.
-Sam Ahmadi stayed for two and half years practising his musical skills and helping Logan with his when he visited during the summers.
-In Early 2021 we had our first serious buyer who arrived via word-of-mouth from Toronto.
-After renting the lodge for several months hoping to arrange financing, which didn't happen, I asked him to leave.
-By a quirk in fate, we did manage to find the right owners.
+Sam Ahmadi stayed for two and half years working and practising his musical skills.
+When Logan, my grandson visited during the summer he helped him learn the guitar.
+In early 2021 we had our first serious buyer who arrived via word-of-mouth from Toronto.
+He rented the lodge for several months, hoping to arrange financing and when that didn't happen I asked him to leave.
+But by a quirk in fate we did manage to find the right owners.